 A sauté of tender chicken thighs is a great base for a quick dinner, but defaulting to chicken most nights can get boring really quickly.
 That's where this roasted red pepper sauce comes in.
 It is loaded with peppers, feta cheese, and smoked paprika to really turn up the flavor on those basic chicken thighs.

 Adding a flavorful sauce is a great tip for turning chicken from so-so to something special.
 This Sheet Pan Peanut Chicken has a peanut sauce packed with curry and aromatics; add it to your rotation soon!
-For another skillet meal with a flavor-boosting sauce, try this Cashew Nut Mango stir fry with a sauce that packs a punch.
+For another skillet meal with a flavor-boosting sauce, try this Cashew Nut Mango or this Chicken Pomodoro next!